 National Overview - February 2002

-NCDC transitioned to the nClimDiv dataset on Thursday, March 13, 2014.
-This was coincident with the release of the February 2014 monthly monitoring report.
-For details on this transition, please visit our public FTP site and our U.S. Climate Divisional Database site.December-February Temperatures
+NCDC added Alaska climate divisions to its nClimDiv dataset on Friday, March 6, 2015, coincident with the release of the February 2015 monthly monitoring report.
+For more information on this data, please visit the Alaska Climate Divisions FAQ.December-February Temperatures

 larger image The graph to the left shows seasonal mean temperature averaged across the contiguous United States based on long-term data from the U.S. Historical Climatology Network (USHCN).
 The 2002 value is estimated from preliminary Climate Division data using the first difference approach.
 December-February 2002 ranked as the fifth warmest such period in the 1895 to present record.
 The preliminary nationally averaged temperature was 36.3° F (2.4° C) which was 3.3° F (1.8° C) above the long-term mean.
 Although not monotonic, winter temperatures in the US have increased approximately 1.5°F (0.8°C)/century since 1895.
 The December-February temperature values from 1895 through 2002 are available.